nhannguyen95/algorithms/languages/python/README.md

 The type of variables is determined at run time.

+## Type

+The type of an object is an object of type `type`: a call to `type(X)` returns a type object of object `X`.

+Because types can be subclassed in nowadays Python, it is recommended to use `isinstance` to check type of object.

 ## Boolean

 Since `bool` is just a subclass of `int`, `True` and `False` behave exactly like integers `1` and `0`, except that they have customized printing logic.

+More generally, every objects in Python are either `True` or `False`:
+- Numbers are `False` if 0, `True` otherwise
+- Other objects are `False` if empty, `True` otherwise

 ## String